SpaceGiraffe-io/reqhub-docs/docs/recipes/existing-api.md

 For the most part, adding ReqHub to an existing API follows the same steps outlined in our [quickstart guide](/getting-started/quickstart?id=distributing-an-api), but your specific codebase or use case may require a different setup.

-ReqHub is primarily intended for standalone backend-only web services, but there's no reason it can't be used to monetize portions of an app backend, for example.
+ReqHub is primarily intended for standalone backend-only web services, but there's no reason it can't be used to monetize portions of an app backend or web application.
+See our guide on [per-endpoint configuration](/recipes/per-endpoint.md) for more information.

 This guide is intended to help you determine an approach for implementing ReqHub.
 If you're looking for detailed setup instructions, please refer to the [quickstart](/getting-started/quickstart?id=distributing-an-api) or one of our tutorials.